CodeShayk/Schemio/DeveloperGuide.md

 > See example `CustomerCommunicationQuery` implemented to be configured and run as child or nested query to customer query below.
 Please see `CustomerSchema` definition above for parent/child configuration setup.
 >```
->    internal class CustomerCommunicationQuery : BaseChildQuery<CustomerParameter, CommunicationResult>
+>    internal class CustomerCommunicationQuery : BaseQuery<CustomerParameter, CommunicationResult>
 >    {
->        public override void ResolveChildQueryParameter(IDataContext context, IQueryResult parentQueryResult)
+>        protected override void ResolveQueryParameter(IDataContext context, IQueryResult parentQueryResult)
 >        {
 >            // Execute as child to customer query.
 >            // The result from parent customer query is used to resolve the query parameter of the nested communication query.